outscale/terraform-provider-outscale/website/docs/index.html.markdown

 ### Shared Credentials file

-You can use an Outscale credentials file to specify your credentials.
+You can use an 3DS OUTSCALE credentials file to specify your credentials.

 Usage: